UKICER 2024

 • DC Applications.
 Two-page application to participate in the Doctoral Consortium (DC) at the conference, including single-page abstract for publication in the conference proceedings.

 • WiP Applications.
-Two-page application to participate in the Works-in-Progress (WiP) at the conference, including single-page abstract for publication in the conference proceedings.
+Two-page application to participate in the Works-in-Progress (WiP) at the conference.

 • Research in Practice Project Activities (RIPPA).
 Two-page proposals for RIPPA activity at conference.